jetthollister/APL-FinBlogSentiment/README.md

 ### Dataset

 The dataset is comprised of 36,982 individual blog posts from the 5 financial blog sites, and includes the title, date of publication, author, and text for each post.
 The repo regarding the web scraping of the posts can be found [here](https://github.com/jetthollister/APL-FinBlogScrape) (coming soon).
+The dataset is too large (123MB) to store in this repo, but if you send me an email (jett.hollister@duke.edu) I'll send you a copy.

 ### Results